ChainsAutomation/chains/README.md

 In the Chains documentation we often refer to nodes, devices and services, these are explained below.

 ###Node
 Nodes are computers runnning Chains.
-Multiple machines are supported, and they communicate on a regular tcp/ip network using RabbitMQ.
-If you run chains on only one machine you must run the "master" node, this is the hub of the chains system and takes cares of `rules` described below.
+Multiple machines are supported, and they communicate on a regular tcp/ip network using an included RabbitMQ-server.
+If you run chains on only one machine you must run the "master" node, this is the hub of the chains system and it takes cares of the `rules` described below.
 Slave nodes are installed on additional computers that you may add to the chains network.

 ### Service
 A `service` is a program that controls something in chains, usually a piece of hardware like a light controller or internet service like pushover.net.